Big-Bee-Network/discoverlife-bee-archive/README.md

   - Poelen, JH https://orcid.org/0000-0003-3138-4118
   - Seltmann, KC https://orcid.org/0000-0001-5354-6048
 abstract: |
   Digital biodiversity knowledge resources are increasingly available openly on the internet.
 Some of these potentially valuable resources are still actively curated, whereas others may have lost their maintenance/curators due to life events, funding, or a change in institutional policy.
 This data publication records a snapshot of the authoritive resource on the biodiversity of bees: Ascher, J. S. and J. Pickering.
 2022.
 Discover Life bee species guide and world checklist (Hymenoptera: Apoidea: Anthophila). http://www.discoverlife.org/mp/20q?guide=Apoidea_species Draft-55, 17 November 2020.
-The reason for making this snapshot is to provide a citable data package containing the DiscoverLife Bee Checklist for use in data synthesis and integration workflows.
+The reason for making this snapshot is to provide a citable data package containing the Discover Life Bee Checklist for use in data synthesis and integration workflows.
 This data package is versioned and made verifiable using Preston, a biodiversity data tracker.
 With this publication, verifiable versions of the DiscoverLife Bee Checklist can now be cited and copied regardless of their physical location.
 bibliography: biblio.bib
 reference-section-title: References
 # include headers to enable line wrapping for code blocks